Compared: Deer Rifles in the Field

 Like the Vanguard, Winchester Model 70 and Ruger M77, the Mark V action features a large loading port and a hinged magazine floor plate.
 It is an easy rifle to load and unload.
 The Weatherby's plunger ejector throws cartridges forcefully from the chamber.

 It is a surprisingly comfortable still hunting or stalking rifle.
-The Weatherby's excellent accuracy, extra weight, and flat shooting cartridge make it among the best of the bunch for use on stand or when shooting from a rest.
+The Weatherby's excellent accuracy, extra weight and flat shooting cartridge make it among the best of the bunch for use on stand or when shooting from a rest.

-Weatherby Vanguard Deluxe (also Vanguard Sporter), 7mm Rem.
-Mag.
+Weatherby Vanguard Deluxe (also Vanguard Sporter)

-This 7mm Magnum rifle is representative of bolt action combination deer/elk rifles.
+This 7mm Rem.
+Magnum rifle is representative of bolt action combination deer/elk rifles.
 The Weatherby Vanguard has been around for a long time and its Howa action is fully proven.
-This example is the VGX Deluxe model, and the quality and workmanship are excellent, similar to a Weatherby Mark V Deluxe.
+This example is the Deluxe model and the quality and workmanship are excellent, similar to a Weatherby Mark V Deluxe.
 It wears a Sightron SII 3-9x42mm scope and has a 24" barrel without iron sights.
 One less thing to catch in the brush.

 Another Weatherby Vanguard model similar to the Deluxe is the Sporter, a slightly lighter (7.75 pounds bare) version available in 10 deer busting calibers from .243 Winchester to .300 Weatherby Magnum.
 The Vanguard Sporter also features a 24" barrel and a walnut stock nearly identical in shape the the VGX Deluxe and Mark V, so the comments you read here will also apply to the Vanguard Sporter.

 The Weatherby Vanguard VGX Deluxe is a big rifle, similar in size, weight, and handling qualities to the the Weatherby Mark V Deluxe.
 It weighs about 9 pounds with a scope and measures 44.5" overall, but it is so well balanced that it feels smaller.
-The operation of its standard two lug bolt requires a 90 degree rotation and is not quite as smooth or fast as the Mark V (no standard bolt action rifle is).
+The operation of its standard two lug bolt requires a 90-degree rotation and is not quite as smooth or fast as the Mark V (no standard bolt action rifle is).
 The Vanguard's weight and flat shooting cartridge make it very good for use on stand and when shooting over sticks or a rest.

 The pistol grip's slender wrist and the forearm's three dimension taper contribute to the rifle's excellent feel.
 The bolt knob is easy to grasp and equally easy on the hand when operated quickly, despite a ring of light checkering.
 The Vanguard's two position safety locks the bolt closed in the "safe" position, to prevent inadvertent opening of the action in the field.
 It is positive and easy to release when the time comes to shoot.